ayust/alpha-guide/content/upgrading-ships/caldari/cormorant.md

 The shield booster has been downsized from Medium to a `Small Shield Booster II`.
-This reduces the maximum "burst-tanking" power of its defense, but allows the booster's use to be sustained for much longer, and the reduced fitting cost allows the use of more powerful and longer-ranged guns, increasing its effective range to about 15-20km.
+This reduces the maximum "burst-tanking" power of its defense, but allows the booster's use to be sustained for much longer.

+The reduced fitting cost allows the use of more powerful and longer-ranged guns, increasing its effective range to about 15-20km.
+You can play the improved fit as more of a true sniper, hanging back out of range of the enemy's return fire and picking them off from afar.

 Nearly every module has been improved to a "meta" version, requiring less fitting space and granting improved effectiveness, but costing more ISK and/or being less widely available,